The Midwifery Model of Care includes the following:

 Monitoring the physical, psychological, and social well-being of the birthing parent throughout the childbearing cycle

-Providing the birthing parent with individualized education, counseling, and prenatal care, continuous hands-on assistance during labor and delivery and postpartum support
+Providing individualized education, counseling, and prenatal care.
+Assistance during labor and delivery and personalized postpartum support

 Minimizing technological interventions

-Identifying and referring birthing people who require obstetrical intervention
+Identifying and referring those who require obstetrical intervention

 "The application of this model has proven to reduce the incidence of birth injury, trauma, and cesarean section...The countries with the lowest mortality and morbidity rates for mothers and infants are those in which midwifery is a valued and integral pillar of the maternity care system.
 The midwifery model is a low-tech, high-caring model that produces excellent outcomes not only for low risk clients, but for vulnerable and at-risk people as well." - MANA